-Kids always want something to bring home from vacation.
-But instead of picking up yet another stuffed animal or sweatshirt, get the kids a cool new experience—perhaps even a new hobby—instead.
+Kids always want something to bring home from a holiday.
+But instead of picking up yet another stuffed animal or t shirt, get the kids a cool new experience—perhaps even a new hobby—instead.
 California is packed with opportunities to learn sports that offer both bragging rights and possible dividends for years to come.

 Here are eight cool activities that your child can learn on your next trip to the Golden State.

 Fly-fishing, Lake Tahoe

 Plenty of ponds near the Truckee River are stocked with rainbow trout—a fun way for kids to learn to fish.
 Get hooked up with an outfitter like Matt Heron Fly Fishing, which does a Creek Creatures class on these ponds, where kids get three hours of fly-fishing or spin fishing instruction, tips on fly tying and, as a crowd-pleasing bonus, an exploration of the aquatic bugs that thrive in this area.